Two-color harmonic spectroscopy of ultrafast Dirac electron dynamics: Results

 Since the emission time shift originates from dynamic population saturation, a stronger driving laser intensity is expected to induce earlier saturation during the driving process.
-To investigate this, we experimentally measure the time shift of H4 under various $\omega_{0}$ pump intensities, as shown in Fig.~\ref{fig4}a.
+To investigate this, we experimentally measure the time shift of H4 under various $\omega_{0}$ laser intensities, as shown in Fig.~\ref{fig4}a.
 As the driving laser intensity increases, the peak of the H4 signal in the $\omega_0$--$2\omega_0$ delay scan systematically shifts to earlier times, further corroborating the presence of a saturation effect.
 The relationship between the H4 emission time shift $\mu_0$ and the driving laser intensity is plotted in Fig.~\ref{fig4}b.

 Our SBE-based simulations accurately reproduce the experimental trend, confirming that the negative time shift $\mu_0$ increases with increasing peak intensity.
-To gain further insight into the phenomenon, we introduce an analytical approximation (Eqs.~\ref{Popul1}–\ref{analy_wt}) based on Fermi’s golden rule, assuming non-depleted excitation from the valence band to the conduction band while accounting for the influence of electron occupation in both bands on the excitation rate.
-This model also predicts a similar dependence of $\mu_0$ on the pump intensity, as indicated by the black dashed line in Fig.~\ref{fig4}b.
+To gain further insight into the phenomenon, we introduce an analytical approximation (Eqs.~\ref{Popul1}–\ref{analy_wt}), assuming non-depleted excitation from the valence band to the conduction band while accounting for the influence of electron occupation in both bands on the excitation rate.
+This model also predicts a similar dependence of $\mu_0$ on the laser intensity, as indicated by the black dashed line in Fig.~\ref{fig4}b.